 - Offline Maps.
 I always recommend downloading the area’s map offline in the Google Maps app ahead of time.
 This will ensure you’re able to navigate around the park without cell service (which won’t be available within the park).
 For offline hiking maps, I recommend AllTrails Pro.
 But that said, it’s still a good idea to pick up a park map at the entrance station or visitor center.

-1-Day Joshua Tree National Park Itinerary
+One Day Joshua Tree Itinerary

-See Sunrise at Cholla Cactus Garden
+Start Your Day at Cholla Cactus Garden

 Drive straight through the park to the Cholla Cactus Garden.
 As you drive through the dark, keep a watch for wildlife.
-We saw multiple coyotes and a giant owl sitting on the road at 4am.
+We saw multiple coyotes and a giant owl sitting on the road at 4 am.

 Explore and Climb Arch Rock